I got your note about going deeper with your Bible reading. Thanks for asking.

 I hope that helps.

 Grace be with you!
-Stay in the word!
+Stay in God’s word!